0xDrMoe/TOHRE-Code/Resources.md

 - `{{CrewLightMod}}` - Displays the vision radius of a Crewmate.
 - `{{ImpostorLightMod}}` - Displays the vision radius of an Impostor.

-> From: The Enhanced Network + Compiling: NotPyro404
+> From: The Enhanced Network + Compiling: Pyro
 </details>
 <details>
 <summary><b><font color=gray>Text Formatting</font></b></summary>